-The conversion cost to modify a two-way stop controlled intersection to an all-way stop is estimated to be in the order of \$4,500 to \$6,000 per intersection.
+The cost to modify a two-way stop controlled intersection to an all-way stop is estimated to be in the order of \$5,000 to \$7,000 per intersection, depending on the signage and pavement needs, as well as any concrete work needed.

-Subject to Council approval of the by-law amendment, the conversion of the eleven intersections is estimated to cost approximately \$60,000 (including manufacturing and installation of the signage and pavement markings).
+Subject to Council approval of the by-law amendment, the conversion of the nine intersections is estimated to cost approximately \$60,000 - \$65,000 (including manufacturing and installation of the signage and pavement markings).

-The required funds for the all-way stop modifications will be funded from Account No. 40236405 for Traffic Signage and Pavement Marking Initiatives, approved through the 2024 capital budget process.
+The required funds for the all-way stop modifications will be funded from Project No. 40236405 for Traffic Signage and Pavement Marking Initiatives.
+Through the 2025 capital budget process \$115,000 from the Asset Management Reserve Fund was approved by Council.
+At the time of this report there are no commitments against the 2025 approved Traffic Signage and Pavement Markings budget.